 This old Chevy was at the grain mill in Glasgow, Missouri.
 At the time I took the photo for this watercolor I was working at Standard Havens as a welder making portable asphalt plants.

-This old boy had weeds growing where it used to have an engine.
+This old boy had weeds growing where he used to have an engine.
 Imagine the stories this old gent might have to tell.

 Mid 1960s Ford Dump Truck found on Highway 71 between Max Creek Mo., and Buffalo, Mo.